-Maiz Blanco: Maiz blanco (white corn) is grown throughout Peru, and can be seen growing in the areas surrounding the city of Cusco.
-Maiz blanco is used to make chicha de jorra, a fermented corn beer consumed by pre-Columbian cultures such as the Inca, and which is still very popular today.
+Maiz blanco (white corn) and maiz amarillo (yellow corn) are grown throughout Peru, including in the areas surrounding the city of Cusco.
+White or yellow corn from Peru is used to make chicha de jora, a fermented corn beer consumed by pre-Columbian cultures such as the Inca.

 LEARN HOW to make chicha on our Chichubamba Hands-on Tour!

-The best place to go to find some of these corn delicacies is at the markets.
+- A great first stop is to visit one of the local markets.
 San Pedro market is the biggest and most famous market in Cusco, though other smaller markets like San Blas and Wanchaq markets are also great options.
-You can also join us on a Cusco City Tour where we can stop at San Pedro to learn about corn and other Peruvian culinary delights.
+Join a Cusco City Tour to visit San Pedro Market and learn about corn and other Peruvian culinary delights.

-There is almost always a chance to try choclo con queso when you’re in the Sacred Valley.
+- There is almost always a chance to try choclo con queso on a Sacred Valley Tour.
 Make sure to tell your guide you want to try some, and they’ll give you a hand!

 Want more ideas?
 Get in touch with one of our Travel Experts!
 They’ll be happy to help you plan your perfect foodie experience in Cusco.